Tiramisu-Compiler/tiramisu/README.md

 ###### Building LLVM

-LLVM-5.0 or greater (required by the [Halide](https://github.com/halide/Halide) framework, check the section "Acquiring LLVM" in the Halide [README](https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).
+LLVM-5.0 or greater: required by the Halide framework.
+Check the section "Acquiring LLVM" in the Halide [README](https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it.

 ##### Building Halide